Editor’s Note: This is a guest post by Jill Carlson, the Inbound Marketing Manager at Argyle Social.

 Some schools use Twitter to inform current students of on-campus happenings, from building closures to theater auditions.
 Others use it as a way to connect the college to the world, so real-time on-campus news that may not be relevant to an alumnus 1,000 km away isn’t shared via Twitter.
 The best schools can define why they post and what they post and segment audiences accordingly.
 UNC’s Office of Development has a mission statement that defines the why and what to avoid mission creep.
 Since social media is opt-in, it’s more important than ever to target content to the right audience.

 5) Defend your social properties

 Both internal and external pressures can challenge the integrity of a school’s social properties.
-Whether it’s boring content passed along to you by a coworker –“Can you link to my monthly newsletter on Facebook?”– or misinformation posted on your school’s Facebook page –”See you at the game at [wrong time]!” — have an actionable plan for dealing with threats.
+Whether it’s boring content passed along to you by a coworker –“Can you link to my monthly newsletter on Facebook?”– or misinformation posted on your school’s Facebook page –”See you at the game at !” — have an actionable plan for dealing with threats.
 Social properties have become the new homepage.
 It’s time to defend them as such.

 What best practices have you seen from universities and colleges?
 Share any tips or advice you might have in the comments!